 How Heroin and Opiates Change the Brain

-The science behind the reason opiates, including heroin, are so hard to quit is based on how they change the chemistry in the brain.
+The reason opiates and heroin are so hard to quit, scientifically, is based on how they change the chemistry in the brain.

-These receptors, located at the ends of neurons, are made to pass chemical messages to the brain that control how we feel.
+These receptors are made to pass chemical messages to the brain that control how we feel.

-To work on these receptors, opiates mimic the natural chemicals of the brain and flood these receptors with messages.
-This flood of artificial chemicals is what creates the “high” associated with opiate use.
+To work on these receptors, opiates mimic the natural chemicals of the brain.
+This flood of artificial chemicals is what creates the “high” associated with opiate and heroin use.

 With continued use of opiates, the brain becomes accustomed to these unnaturally high levels of chemicals.
-So, the neural receptors begin to adjust to a higher supply of chemicals.
+The brain adjusts to this higher supply of chemicals.

 Heroin and Opiate Withdrawals

-Because of the way the brain has been altered, the natural chemicals that our brain produces become almost completely ineffective.
+Because of the way the brain has been altered, the natural chemicals that the brain produces are almost completely ineffective.

-When an addict stops using, the brain cannot produce near the amount of chemicals that were being supplied by the use of opiates.
+When an addict stops using, the brain cannot produce near the amount of chemicals that were being supplied by the use of opiates or heroin.

-In order for an addict to feel normal again with drugs, the brain has to heal and readjust back to its natural state.
+For the addict to feel normal again without drugs, the brain has to heal and readjust back to its natural state.

 This is where withdrawal comes in.